 At that moment, Yeshua will return to the earth with the armies of heaven (His angels and His church) to destroy the nations that have come up against His people, Israel, as it says, “Then the LORD will go forth And fight against those nations, As He fights in the day of battle” (Zechariah 14:3).

-The church has been called to provoke Israel to jealousy, to intercede for her on behalf of the Lord, and ultimately to restore and rebuild the nation of Israel itself, as it says, “Behold, I will lift My hand in an oath to the nations, And set up My standard for the peoples; They shall bring your sons in their arms, And your daughters shall be carried on their shoulders” (Isaiah 49:22); “The sons of foreigners shall build up your walls, And their kings shall minister to you; For in My wrath I struck you, But in My favor I have had mercy on you” (Isaiah 60:10).
+The church has been called to provoke Israel to jealousy, to intercede for her on behalf of the Lord, and ultimately to restore and rebuild the nation of Israel itself.
+It is written, “Behold, I will lift My hand in an oath to the nations, And set up My standard for the peoples; They shall bring your sons in their arms, And your daughters shall be carried on their shoulders” (Isaiah 49:22).
+“The sons of foreigners shall build up your walls, And their kings shall minister to you; For in My wrath I struck you, But in My favor I have had mercy on you” (Isaiah 60:10).

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.